Gofrettin/rusty-dll/README.md

 `build/` folder contains batch scripts to quickly build your packet for `x64` or `x86` architecture.

+# x64 or x86
+By default, `cargo` will compile for `x64` bit architecture because of `.cargo/config`.
+If you want to target `x86` you need to either change the target in configuration file, or take a use of handy scripts in the `build` folder.

 # Usage
 Write the code you want in `main_thread` function.
 ```rs